 Think about, what will give me 10X the results?

-If your goal is to earn €20.000 passive income in five years, than what will get you there fastest?
+If your goal is to earn €20.000 in passive income in five years, then what will get you there fastest?

 Identify where your biggest expenses are coming from, and try to cut from them.